 Baby Hip Dysplasia (DDH) Physiotherapy Treatment and Rehabilitation: rehabiliation for baby hip deformities or dislocations.
-Baby hip dysplasia (DDH) at home and in our practices in Belgravia Westminster SW1 or Clapham SW4 with our Baby Hip Dysplasia (DDH) Specialist Physiotherapist.
+Baby hip dysplasia (DDH) in London at our practices in East London Moorgate EC2, Belgravia Westminster SW1 and Clapham SW4 or at your home in London with our Baby Hip Dysplasia (DDH) Specialist Physiotherapist.

-Baby Hip Dysplasia Physiotherapy Treatment in London with our Paediatric Physiotherapist Specialized in Treating Babies
+Baby Hip Dysplasia Physiotherapy Treatment in London with our Paediatric Physiotherapist Specialised in Treating Babies

 Developmental Dysplasia of the Hip (DDH) in babies refers to any deformities or dislocations of the hip which might be present at birth or develop in the first weeks after birth.
 The condition can result in reduced mobility of one hip, a clicking sound when the leg is moving and legs of different lengths.
 Baby hip dysplasia responds well to physiotherapy treatment and should be begun early.